California Climate Legislation Business Guide

 What Is SB 253, the Climate Corporate Data Accountability Act?

-The law defines a "reporting entity" as a partnership, corporation, limited liability corporation or other business entity formed in any U.S. state or the District of Columbia with $1 billion in annual revenue that does business in California.
-Reporting entities will be required to disclose their greenhouse emissions biennially.
+For SB 253 purposes, a “reporting entity” is defined as any partnership, corporation, limited liability company or other business entity formed under U.S. law with annual revenues of $1 billion or more that does business in California.

 3 Scopes of the California Climate Corporate Data Accountability Act

-• Scope 1 emissions: All direct greenhouse gas emissions that stem from sources that a reporting entity owns or directly controls, regardless of location.
+• Scope 1 emissions: All direct greenhouse gas emissions stemming from sources that a reporting entity owns or directly controls, regardless of location.
 Reporting is expected to be required starting in 2026.

 Penalties for SB 253 Noncompliance